Case Study

 /

-It was crucial that the internal tooling clearly showed where and how campaigns were configured for targeted display.
-Any mistake in launching or managing a campaign could cause the loss of a Fortune 500 business partner to the tune of six digits.
-A user explained the need for useful alerting in this quote from a User Research survey:
+Any mistake in launching or managing a digital advertising campaign at Vericast could cause the loss of a Fortune 500 business partner to the tune of six-digit campaign budgets.
+A user explained the need for helpful alerting in this quote from a user research survey:

 "Genesis [internal tools platform] throws a lot of errors, and a lot of time when we get them we have no idea how to interpret what they are saying.
 It would be a lot better if errors actually told us what we needed to fix and how we needed to fix it."